Service Manager

 all managed bindings for a given tenant and plan |

-The refresh command allows you to pass arbitrary parameters to the service binding that gets created in service manager.
+Both the fresh and refresh commands allow you to pass arbitrary parameters to the service binding that gets created in service manager.
 In other words,

 mtx --svm-refresh-bindings SERVICE_PLAN TENANT_ID '{"special":true}'